 Common part-time jobs for college students

 In today’s gig economy, students have more flexible ways to earn money than ever before.
-Here are a few of the most common part-time jobs for college students, including pay data from job posting site ZipRecruiter:
+Here are a few of the most common part-time jobs for college students, including pay data from ZipRecruiter:

 Tutor.
-College students can tutor younger kids, other college students, or even workers who need a refresher on a certain subject for their jobs.
-(Average hourly rate: $21.)
+College students can tutor younger kids, other college students or even workers who need a refresher on a certain subject for their jobs.
+(Average hourly rate: $22.)

 Freelancer.
 Freelancing is one of the most flexible jobs for students, and it comes in many shapes and sizes.
 Writing, graphic design and web design are some of the most popular freelance services.
 (Average hourly rate: Depending on the project, from $5 to $100 or more.)

 Retail sales associate.
 Walk into any retail store, and you’re bound to stumble upon college students working part time.
-When I was studying, I worked nights at T.J.
-Maxx along with my college buddies.
-(Average hourly wage: $13.)
+(Average hourly wage: $14.)

 College students make great entry-level part-time workers because they tend to prioritize flexibility over salary.
 Now, let’s look at how to hire them.

 Best job sites for hiring students part-time

 Students use several job sites to hunt for part-time work.
 For best results, consider posting your opportunity on both college-specific job boards and popular, general job boards.

 CollegeGrad is a platform that connects recent grads with entry-level positions and internships.
 It’s also a great place to snag current college students.